Peter Callahan: Post-collegiate

 Callahan made an appearance as a professional rabbit in the 2015 Diamond League men's 3000 meters.
 In May 2016, the IAAF approved Callahan to represent Belgium in international competition.
 He was eligible to represent Belgium due to his mother having been born in Antwerp.

 The approval happened amidst a race campaign in hopes of qualifying for the 2016 Summer Olympics.
 His first international competition after his IAAF-mandated switch was the 2016 European Athletics Championships, where he raced in the men's 1500 meters in a time of 3:41.75.
 He did not progress into the finals.
 He did not qualify for the Olympics in 2016, having not satisfied the 3:36.19 Olympic "A" standard for the men's 1500 meters.
 His closest result was at the 2016 Swarthmore Final Qualifier, where he ran the 1500 in 3:37.87, placing seventh.
 On July 22, 2016, Callahan raced in the men's mile at the 2016 Morton Games in Dublin, Ireland, where he finished in 3:56.14 for fourth place.

 Callahan placed first at 2017 European Team Championships in the 1500 meters.

 Callahan placed fourth in the 1500 meters in 3:54.71 at the 2018 Belgium Athletics Championship on July 8.

 Callahan placed eighth in the first heat (30th overall) at 2018 European Athletics Championships in the 1500 meters.

+Seconds Away is an athlete documentary directed by Benjamin Kegan that follows Peter Callahan and his longtime coach, Patrick McHugh, during the process of training for the qualifications to the Tokyo 2020 Summer Olympics.
+Callahan failed to qualify by 1.15 seconds.